xrzspb/Sudoku/README.md

 Code Structure
 ===========================
 The whole structure are designed based on MVC framework.
--View:
+1. View:
-  1. View.jade: draws the basic UI, which is translated to HTML by Jade engine automatically
+  (1) View.jade: draws the basic UI, which is translated to HTML by
+                Jade engine automatically
-  2. SudokuView.js: it dynamicly draws UI of the sudoku board and of the digits panel
+  (2) SudokuView.js: it dynamicly draws UI of the sudoku board and
--Model:
+                    of the digits panel
+2. Model:
-  1. SudokuGenerator.js: creates the board data model
-  2. SudokuSolver.js: manipulates the board data model
+  (1) SudokuGenerator.js: creates the board data model (2) SudokuSolver.js: manipulates the board data model (3) Cell.js: class to represent a cell in the sudoku board. it
-  3. Cell.js: class to represent a cell in the sudoku board. it contains properties: row, column, value and possible values
+              contains properties: row, column, value and possible values
--Controller:
+3. Controller:
-  1. ViewController.js: handles user action events
+  (1) ViewController.js: handles user action events
--Helper:
+4. Helper:
-  1. Config.js: contains constants which are used universally. it defines dimension of the board so that we can create an advanced Soduku game in a larger board than 9*9
-  2. Util.js: contains general helper methods
+  (1) Config.js: contains constants which are used universally.
+                it defines dimension of the board so that we can create an advanced Soduku game in a larger board than 9*9 (2) Util.js: contains general helper methods

 ============================
 Unit Test